sahemant12/Full-Stack-Web-Development/README.md

    ### useContext
        - It is used to send the value or function from one component to another without the help of props.
 It helps to stop props drilling.
-       - `Context API` : It has 3 things:
+       - `Context API` : React Context API allows you to easily access data at different levels of the component tree, without passing props to every level.
+It has 3 things:
        - (1). `context` : E.g: const person = createContext()
        - (2). 'provider' :  E.g: <person.Provider value={"Hemant"}/>
        - (3). `consumer` : E.g: <person.Consumer>{(name)=>{